|

 - Sharing or subletting booth space is not permitted.

 - Vendors must provide their own display equipment, tents, tables, and chairs.
+There is no public wi-fi to connect point of sale devices to.
+Please plan accordingly.

-- The vendor section of the festival opens at 10 am and closes at 4 pm on Saturday.
-It is a one-day event and runs rain or shine.
-There will be no refunds returned for vendors who do not attend for any reason.
+- Applefest is a one-day event and runs rain or shine.
+There will be no refunds returned for vendors who do not attend for any reason

 - All booths must be manned during open hours of the festival.